Ram-Raghav-S/uoft-watilist-alerts/README.md

 ### List of Technical Problems
 So far, the main problem we faced was adding **OkHTTP** to the classpath and installing the library.
-We also hope to convert our project into a Maven project to make use of easy dependency management.
+We are hoping to convert our project into a Maven project to make use of easy dependency management.